KilledMufasa/AmputatorBot/README.md

 ## Set up

 1. Clone the repository
+2. Run `pip install -r requirements.txt` to install dependencies
-2. Fill in and change the required values in static.txt (see /static)
+3. Fill in and change the required values in static.txt (see /static)
-3. Change the filename of static.txt to .py
+4. Change the filename of static.txt to .py
-4. Choose which script(s) you want to run (check_comments.py, check_inbox.py or check_submissions.py)
+5. Choose which script(s) you want to run (check_comments.py, check_inbox.py or check_submissions.py)
-5. Set the 'settings' in the run_bot function of the script.
-I recommended to set everything (guess_and_check, reply_to_post, write_to_database) to False when you are starting out.
+6. Set the 'settings' in the run_bot function of the script.
+Set everything (guess_and_check, reply_to_post, write_to_database) to False when starting out.
-6. Run the script - All logs and required datafiles will be automatically and dynamically created.
+7. Run the script - All logs and required datafiles will be automatically and dynamically created.
 In /data: allowed_subreddits.txt, comments_failed.txt, comments_success.txt, disallowed_mods.txt, disallowed_subreddits.txt, disallowed_users.txt, mentions_failed.txt, mentions.success.txt, np_subreddits.txt, problematic_domains.txt, submissions_failed.txt, submissions_success.txt and in /logs: check_comments_X.X.log, check_inbox_X.X.log and check_submissions_X.X.log.
-7. Stop the script to see and edit the newly generated files.
+8. Stop the script to see and edit the newly generated files.
 Odds are you want to add subreddits to allowed_subreddits.txt (for example: ,subreddit1,subreddit2)
-8. Re-run the script
+9. Re-run the script

 ## Support the project